sibilleb/RedHat-Demo-AI-IDE/SETUP_GUIDE.md

 - **"Permission denied"**: Run `./scripts/install-tools.sh` without sudo - it will ask for permissions when needed
 - **"Python environment conflict"**: The script respects existing virtual environments and won't interfere
 - **"externally-managed-environment" error**: The script automatically detects this and uses virtual environments for all Python packages
+- **"User site-packages are not visible in this virtualenv" error**: The script now properly handles active virtual environments and switches to the correct one
 - **"Virtual environment not working"**: Run `./scripts/test-virtual-env.sh` to verify virtual environment functionality
+- **"Python package installation issues"**: Run `./scripts/test-python-install.sh` to test package installation in different virtual environment scenarios
 - **"Tool not found after installation"**: Restart your terminal or run `source ~/.bashrc` (Linux) or `source ~/.zshrc` (macOS)

 **Setup Script Issues:**